The McKinnon group

 Madeleine Beckner

-Mady is a second-year PhD student in the Department of Statistics at UCLA.
+Mady is a third-year PhD student in the Department of Statistics at UCLA.
 Her current research interests involve leveraging statistical methodology to improve and inform land-atmosphere interaction models.

 Email: mbeckner at ucla dot edu